 The Yubileyniy project includes the Krasivoe underground mine and the Yubileyniy processing plant.
 The Krasivoe mine commenced production in 2004, initially as an open pit and then switched to underground mining in 2010.
 Yubileyniy is a conventional CIP plant.
-The plant's processing flowsheet is as follows: gravity concentration, followed by intensive leaching of gravity concentrate and flotation concentration of gravity tailings, followed by CIP processing of flotation concentrate.
+The plant's processing flowsheet is as follows: gravity concentration, followed by leaching of gravity concentrate and flotation concentration of gravity tailings, followed by CIP processing of flotation concentrate.
 The output product from the site is gold alloys (Doré bars) containing some 17-30% of gold.
 These are further refined to bankable gold bullions by an external refinery.

-In December 2021, Kopy Goldfields completed the modernisation and extension of the Yubileyniy plant, which almost doubled the processing capacity from 130 to 250 ktpa.
-The increased capacity reached full utilization in May 2022, however it remained in a start-up phase with improvements of processes and equipment during the year.
-Due to the extended start-up phase in combination with issues related to understaffing, the production from Yubileyniy was lower than planned and amounted to 20.29 koz, an increase of 53% compared to 2021.
-In addition, 1.51 koz of gold were produced at the Yubileyniy heap leach facility.
+In 2022, Kopy Goldfields completed the modernisation and extension of the Yubileyniy plant, which almost doubled the processing capacity from 130 to 250 ktpa.
+The production from the upgraded Yubileyniy CIP plant amounted to 26.51 koz in 2023, an increase of 31% compared to 2022.
+In addition, 1.76 koz of gold were produced at the Yubileyniy Heap leach facility in 2023.